Zwivel's Complete Guide to Microdermabrasion: Techniques, Aftercare, and Results

 - This technique is the oldest, and practitioners are very familiar with it.

-- The spray of crystals can be hard to control for technicians who aren’t as experienced with using the device.
+- The spray of crystals can be hard to control for technicians who aren’t as experienced at using the device.

 - The fine crystals can cause irritation in the eyes.
 There is also a risk of inhalation.